 What is Shopify?

-You have to be living in a cave if you haven’t heard of the term Shopify.
+If you haven’t heard of the term Shopify, you have to live in a cave.
 One of the leading eCommerce platforms, Shopify is the go-to solution for business owners of every type.

 Whether you’re the CEO of a successful venture or have just begun your eCommerce journey, this platform has all the necessary tools to support your journey from scratch.

-Shopify is an eCommerce platform that allows individuals to set up their online stores in more technical terms.
+Shopify is an eCommerce platform allowing individuals to set up their online stores more technically.
 The platform provides businesses with all the essential tools required to set up and sell their products in the store.